Book cover

 }

-And now the code after the extraction of method g:
+And here’s the code after the extraction of method g:

 void g() { // extracted method